notani/sugar-conversational-dataset/data/README.md

     9,
     1
   ],
-  "s.dist.sents.indices": [  # index of the distractors in s.sents/s.sents.tok
+  "s.all.sents.indices": [  # index of all situation statements in s.sents/s.sents.tok (index of distractors can be obtained from this - "s.gold.sents.indices")
     0,
     1,
     2,